Clinical-Genomics/cg/README.md

 1. **Order** | New samples are submitted by logging into the [portal][portal] and either uploading an "orderform" or supplying the information directly.

-    Information is parsed and uploaded both to LIMS and to the status database.
+    Information is parsed and uploaded both to LIMS and to the `status` database (controlled by this package).
 These samples now end up in the **incoming queue**.

     Samples are marked with a date of reception in LIMS.
 A crontab syncronizes this information over to the status database and moves the samples along.

-1. **Lab** | Samples are prepped on and monitored in LIMS.
-This is true for all lab related activities  until sequencing.
+1. **Lab** | Samples are prepped and monitored in LIMS.
+This is true for all lab related activities.
 Until fully sequenced (as defined by the application tag), samples stay in the **sequencing queue**.

+    > We are planning to add a new category of "samples to be prepared" which will differentiate between samples in the "lab prep" vs "sequencing" queues.
+The completion date will similarly be picked up by a crontab checking information in LIMS.

 1. **Demux** | Samples are picked up by the bioinformatics pipeline after sequencing.
 A demultiplexed flowcell will get added to `status` and FASTQ files for each sample will be sent to `housekeeper`.
 Meanwhile, read count are updated which moves the samples to the next step.

     You can (re-)perform the transfer at any time, you just need the flowcell id:

     ```bash
-    cg transfer flowcell [flowcell]
+    cg transfer flowcell {FLOWCELL}
     ```

     > TODO: reads are only counted for samples that pass the **Q30 threshold**.
 You can override this check by using the `--force` flag.